-From roughly September 2015 onwards I began to find my ‘knack’ with fitness.
+From roughly September 2015 onwards I began to find my feet with fitness.
 I lessened the cardio and started picking up weights every so often.
 I had no structure as such, but I felt like I was achieving bigger and better things.
-Unfortunately my diet let me down, and so results were limited.
-Otherwise, I’m convinced I’d have had a booty to be proud of by the time I went to Greece in September last year.
-I didn’t, which proves that when people say that your nutrition is 80% responsible for your progress, they’re telling the truth.
-God damn all of that to-die-for Swiss chocolate in August!
+Unfortunately my diet let me down, so results were limited.
+When people say that your nutrition is 80% responsible for your progress, they’re telling the truth.

-In September 2016 I decided to give The Body Coach’s 90 Day SSS Plan a go, which you may have already read about.
+In September 2016 I decided to give The Body Coach’s 90 Day SSS Plan.
 This style of training was hard, really hard, and while it did get me results, once again I didn’t enjoy it.
 I loved the HIIT in month one, but the GVT and Pyramid Training that I saw in month two and three were hell on earth, because let’s face it, 200 lunges is never okay!
 Come the end of the plan, I was dying to get back to my own style of training.
-I felt a bit lost, not knowing how many reps or sets to do, and whether to do split or mixed training days, but after a lot of research and help from a few pros, I had myself a decent training plan.
+I felt a bit lost, but after a lot of research and help from a few pros, I had myself a decent training plan.
 One which I could adapt as and when I needed to, firstly to keep challenging my body, but secondly to keep things interesting.